 You may be wondering if you can safely microwave Styrofoam.
 The answer to this question is maybe.
 In reality, it’s a complicated issue.
-To understand whether or not you can safely microwave Styrofoam, will need to go into the details of Styrofoam and understand what makes it a possible danger and how to protect yourself from this danger.
+To understand whether or not you can safely microwave Styrofoam, we will need to go into the details of Styrofoam and understand what makes it a possible danger and how to protect yourself from this danger.

 Before we being, it’d be helpful to get a precise definition of styrofoam.
 Styrofoam is technically a trademarked term, referring to a specific brand of a type of material called extruded polystyrene foam.
 While Styrofoam is officially created for use in insulation for buildings, colloquially the term is used to refer to any type of polystyrene foam or the white polystyrene foam used to hold food products and used as packaging material.

 Polystyrene is the primary material used in the construction of styrofoam and it’s a hydrocarbon polymer, derived from a monomer called styrene.
 Polystyrene is heavily used in a number of different industrial applications because it is malleable and can be used to create many different forms of products.
-Examples include packaging peanuts, food containers, trays, disposable utensils and bottles.
-Unfortunately polystyrene is non-biodegradable and takes hundreds of years to degrade.
+Examples include packaging peanuts, food containers, trays, disposable utensils, and bottles.
+Unfortunately, polystyrene is non-biodegradable and takes hundreds of years to degrade.

 As mentioned, styrofoam, or polystyrene foam, is a type of soft plastic.
 There is no one substance called plastic, and some plastics can be safe to microwave while others are not.
 It’s unwise to microwave some types of plastic because the act of heating these plastics can release toxic chemicals that are used to help stabilize the plastic, which can then get into your food.
 Eating these foods can potentially harm your body over time.